 MA in Music with Emphasis in Musicology

-This liberal degree is designed to prepare a student to pursue a career in college teaching, or doctoral studies in music history or musicology.
+This degree is designed to prepare a student to pursue a career in college teaching, or doctoral studies in music history or musicology.
 Opportunities are provided for continued development of musical insights, scholarly competencies, and the enhancement of interests in music and related non-music areas.

 - Bachelor's degree in music (or demonstrated equivalent)